LOURIO/LOURIO/README.md

 So I use flutter (dart), python, SQL (bases) and I begin with javascript and web dev ;)

-📱 One of my last project :
+📱 One of my last projects :
 https://play.google.com/store/apps/details?id=com.LOURIO.LoginBank

 💡 I am looking for ideas, projects to develop new skills (for novices)